hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

     kb_options = caps:swapescape
 }
 ```
-##  Minimize Windows Using Special Sorkspaces
+##  Minimize windows using special workspaces
-you can always create a special workspace and put whatever you want in it.
-However, this is a more intuitive way by using a single keybind to minimize
+This approach uses special workspaces to mimic the "minimize window" function, by using a single keybind to toggle the minimized state.
-it or unminimize, but every keybind can only minimize one window at a time.
+Note that one keybind can only handle one window.
 ```ini
 bind = $mod, S, togglespecialworkspace, magic bind = $mod, S, movetoworkspace, +0